kadena-io/pact-lang-api/readme.md

 - `mkExp` takes in Pact function and its arguments and returns a Pact expression.
 - `mkMeta` returns meta information of the tx in object format.
 This is only important for the txs in public blockchain. txs don't need a meta field in private blockchain.
    * "sender" represents the gas account, and the tx must be signed with the keyset associated with the gas account.
 Otherwise, the tx will be rejected.
-   * "ChainId" represents the chain Id that the tx will be sent to.
+   * "chainId" represents the chain Id that the tx will be sent to.
    * "gasPrice" represents the gas price of the tx.
    * "gasLimit" represents the gas limit of the tx.
    * "creationTime" represents the tx's wait time to be considered a candidate for inclusion into a block in the blockchain. (in seconds)